gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 <br><br><br><br> <br><br><br><br> <br><br><br><br> <br><br><br><br>

-One issue is that the file jellyfish-macosx is not in your $PATH.
-Or more accurately, jellyfish-macosx is in your home directory, which is not in your $PATH.
+One issue is that the file jellyfish-macosx is not in your PATH.
+Or more accurately, jellyfish-macosx is in your home directory, which is not in your PATH.
 Let's confirm this by using the which command again:

 ```
 which jellyfish-macosx